Flagsmith/flagsmith-common/README.md

 #### Installation

-Add `"common.core"` to `INSTALLED_APPS` in your settings module.
+1. Add `"common.core"` to `INSTALLED_APPS` in your settings module.
 This enables the `start` management command.

-To enable the `path` label for HTTP metrics, add `"common.gunicorn.middleware.PrometheusGunicornLoggerMiddleware"` to `MIDDLEWARE` in your settings module.
+2. Add `"common.gunicorn.middleware.PrometheusGunicornLoggerMiddleware"` to `MIDDLEWARE` in your settings module.
+This enables the `path` label for Prometheus HTTP metrics.

 #### Metrics